Gridloch/equestrian-extras/README.md

  - Thatch blocks, slabs and stairs
  - White gates and fences
  - Iron gates
- - double-wide variants of wooden and iron gates
+ - Double-wide variants of wooden and iron gates

 ### Equestrian Sport
  - Ribbon item (which can be dyed any color)